 What is Revatio?

-Revatio (sildenafil) relaxes muscles and increases blood flow to particular areas of the body.
+Revatio relaxes muscles of the blood vessels and increases blood flow to particular areas of the body.

 Revatio is used to treat pulmonary arterial hypertension and improve exercise capacity in men and women.